The Nest

 How To Write an Escalation Clause

 Start with the initial purchase price offer.
-Write details on escalation increments.
+Write details on increments.
 Include your maximum purchase price.

 1. Start With the Initial Purchase Price Offer